coreos/quay-docs/guides/building.md

 ## Manually starting a build

 To manually start a repository build, click the `+` icon in the top right of the header on any repository page and choose 'New Dockerfile Build'.
-A `Dockerfile` or a `.tar.gz` or an HTTP URL to either can be uploaded for the build.
+An uploaded `Dockerfile`, `.tar.gz`, or an HTTP URL to either can be used for the build.

 ## Build Triggers